jessepav/libgdx-wiki-old/Scene2d.ui.md

 [Image](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/Image.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/Image.java)) simply displays a drawable.
 The drawable can be a texture, texture region, ninepatch, sprite, etc. The drawable may be scaled and aligned within the image widget bounds in various ways.

+For a tutorial on using Image (Create, rotate, resize and creating images with repeating texture [see this Image tutorial](https://libgdx.info/basic_image/))

 ### <a id="Button"></a>Button ###

 [Button](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/Button.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/Button.java)) by itself it is just an empty button, but it extends table so other widgets can be added to it.
 It has an `up` background that is normally displayed, and a `down` background that is displayed when pressed.
 It has a checked state which is toggled each time it is clicked, and when checked it will use the `checked` background instead of `up`, if defined.
 It also has pressed/unpressed offsets, which offset the entire button contents when pressed/unpressed.